 Excess insurance contracts do not relieve the Group from its obligations to its members.
 Failure of excess insurers to honor their obligations could result in losses to the Group.
 Accordingly, the Group evaluates the financial condition of its excess insurer to minimize exposure to significant losses from insolvency.

-Nonaffiliated, unsecured, and aggregate reinsurance recoverables for paid and unpaid losses, including incurred but not reported losses, unpaid loss adjustment expenses, and unearned premiums that exceed three percent (3%) of the Group's undistributed dividends are as follows at December 31:
+There are no nonaffiliated, unsecured, and aggregate reinsurance recoverables for paid and unpaid losses, including incurred but not reported losses, unpaid loss adjustment expenses, and unearned premiums that exceed three percent (3%) of the Group's undistributed dividends.